bjmorgan/site-analysis/docs/source/guides/trajectories.md

 ### Analysis Data

-The analysis builds up valuable data about site occupations and transitions:
+The analysis builds up data about site occupations and transitions:

 ```python
 # Site occupation positions and transitions